Ashutoshbirje/Crick_App/README.md

 ## 💡 Project Idea

 CrickApp is a dynamic and interactive cricket scoring application built for real-time match tracking.
 It allows authenticated admins to create matches, update live scores, and manage player statistics, while users can view live updates, detailed scorecards, and historical match data.
-The platform supports multiple matches simultaneously, ensuring seamless tracking across various tournaments and formats.
-With a user-friendly interface and instant data refresh, CrickApp delivers a responsive and engaging experience for both cricket fans and match administrators.
+The platform supports user-friendly interface and instant data refresh, CrickApp delivers a responsive and engaging experience for both cricket fans and match administrators.

 ## ✨ Features

 ### 👨‍💼 Admin Side
 - Secure login and admin dashboard
-- Create new matches with team and player inputs
+- Create new matches with team and other inputs
 - Toss and inning management
 - Ball-by-ball score entry with keyboard and UI support
 - Save match data and manage intervals
+- User ID : admin | Password : 12345

 ### 👤 User Side
 - Live score viewing